fabiog1901/SingleNodeCDPCluster/README.md

-# Single Node CDP Cluster
+# Single Node CDP Data Center Cluster

-This script automatically sets up a CDP cluster on the public cloud on a single VM with the services preconfigured in a template file.
+This script automatically sets up a CDP Data Center Trial cluster on the public cloud on a single VM with the services preconfigured in a template file.

 As this cluster is meant to be used for demos, experimenting, training, and workshops, it doesn't setup Kerberos and TLS.